FergusDevelopmentLLC/texas-water-art-v2/README.md

 into the ground to access groundwater from aquifers.
 Wells are typically used to extract water for drinking, irrigation, industrial use, or other purposes.
 They can vary in depth, diameter, and construction methods depending on the local geology and intended use.
 Wells are essential in areas where surface water sources are scarce or unavailable, providing a reliable supply of water.

-There are 622,445 well points.
+There were 622,445 well points in this dataset.

 Data Source: Wallace Darling, LRE Water